FAQ

 Find delayed quotes for LEAPS® here on our site under Quotes.
 Once you have entered a symbol and selected "Detail Options Chains," choose "LEAPS only" in the "Expiration" dropdown menu.

 The Getting Started tab has a whole section dedicated to the discussion of LEAPS®.
-Also, under the Strategies and Advanced Concepts section, find a discussion of various strategies involving options.

 Can you tell me how LEAPS® option contracts are treated in the event of a spin-off?
 Will I receive LEAPS® for the new corporation?
 Or, will I be compensated in some other way for the reduced value of the options that will now amount to a smaller corporation with a lower stock price and consequently a lower value for its LEAPS®?